xaprier/xaprier/README.md

 I've been learning how to write an efficient code for 1 years.
 I started with Java and NodeJS then start to learn about UNIX, DBMS, C#, Python, Assembly and C++

 *   🌍  I'm based in Eskisehir, Turkey
+*   👨‍🎓  I'm a Computer Programming student at Eskişehir Technical University.
 *   ✉️  You can contact me at [seymenkalkan@gmail.com](mailto:seymenkalkan@gmail.com)
 *   🧠  I'm learning Qt Widgets, Data Structures, Assembly with C++, Bash Scripting and more...
 *   🤝  I'm open to collaborating on C++ and NodeJS projects